yangyugit/ADRO_for_REM/README.md

 The radius_.cvs shows the radius of the ambiguity set, which is computed as the reference [23].

-The code will be further enhanced and extended to support community-level energy dispatch in future work.
+The code will be further completed and extended to support community-level energy dispatch in future work.